Animatronics: Movement

 Pneumatic actuators can be used for small animatronics but are not powerful enough for large designs and must be supplemented with hydraulics.
-To create more realistic movement in large figures, an analog system is generally used to give the figures a full range of fluid motion rather than simple two position movements.
+To create more realistic movement in large figures, an analog system is generally used to give the figures a full range of fluid motion rather than simple two-position movements.

-Mimicking the often-subtle displays of humans and other living creatures, and the associated movement is a challenging task when developing animatronics.
+Mimicking the subtle movements of humans and other living creatures is a challenging task when developing animatronics.
 One of the most common emotional models is the Facial Action Coding System (FACS) developed by Ekman and Friesen.
-FACS defines that through facial expression, humans can recognize six basic emotions: anger, disgust, fear, joy, sadness, and surprise.
+FACS asserts that through facial expression, humans can recognize six basic emotions: anger, disgust, fear, joy, sadness, and surprise.
 Another theory is that of Ortony, Clore, and Collins, or the OCC model which defines 22 different emotional categories.

-In 2020 Disney revealed its new animatronics robot that can breathe, move its eyes very much like humans, and identify people around it in order to select "an appropriate" response, as opposed to previous Disney animatronics that were used in purely scripted, non-interactive situations, like theme park rides.
+In 2020, Disney revealed its new animatronic robot that can breathe, move its eyes in a human-like manner, and identify people around it in order to select an appropriate response.
+Disney's previous animatronics were used in purely scripted, non-interactive situations, such as theme park rides.

 Training and education

 Animatronics has been developed as a career which combines the disciplines of mechanical engineering, casting/sculpting, control technologies, electrical/electronic systems, radio control and airbrushing.

-Some colleges and universities do offer degree programs in animatronics.
-Individuals interested in animatronics typically earn a degree in robotics which closely relate to the specializations needed in animatronics engineering.
+Some colleges and universities offer degree programs in animatronics.
+Individuals who pursue animatronics typically earn a degree in robotics first, which provides the basics and specializations required for animatronics engineering.

-Students achieving a bachelor's degree in robotics commonly complete courses in:
+Students achieving a bachelor's degree in robotics commonly complete courses in things such as :